libreswitch/ops/tests/rest/rest_test.md

 - The HTTP response is 204 NOT CONTENT.
 - There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
 - When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is 404 NOT FOUND.
+- The HTTP response is 412 PRECONDITION FAILED if Conditional request If-Match provided entity tag does not match the Port entity-tag
+- The HTTP response is 204 NOT CONTENT if Conditional request If-Match provided entity tag matches the Port entity-tag
+- There is no URI "/rest/v1/system/ports/Port1" in the port list that is returned from the /rest/v1/system/ports URI.
+- When doing a GET request on "/rest/v1/system/ports/Port1", the HTTP response is 404 NOT FOUND.
 The test case is passing for "deleting a non-existent" port when the HTTP response is 404 NOT FOUND 1284.

 #### Test fail criteria